-The breakfast service offers toast and a hot drink, which is available in West Canteen from 8.00am each morning.
 A variety of hot or cold snacks and drinks are available during mid-morning break from both canteens.
 Students can also purchase cold sandwiches, salads, fruit, snacks and drinks in advance from the canteens (if they are involved in a lunchtime club or activity).

 At lunchtime, we offer a traditional hot meal with vegetarian or vegan options each day, these menus work on a three-week rotation.
 We also offer a wide range of hot and cold sandwiches, baguettes, paninis and jacket potatoes.
-There are always a wide variety of sweet options including hot puddings with custard, tray bakes and fresh fruit.
-Another popular option is our £2.50 meal deal; this includes a hot meal with vegetables and pudding/drink, or a cold sandwich, crisps, traybake/fruit and drink.
+There are always a wide variety of sweet options including tray bakes and fresh fruit.
+Another popular option is our meal deal; this includes a hot meal with vegetables and pudding, or a cold sandwich with crisps and traybake/fruit.